monome/norns-image/README.md

 * `fb.sh` installs framebuffer modules and tests the oled (ctrl-c to quit test)

 you'll want to set up your git environment and then clone the norns repo.

+## poweroff

+* presently you'll need to push the buttom button to hard-power-off the unit after running `sudo shutdown now` (this will be automatic in the future)

+## battery

+* the battery management driver is not yet installed, so there's no way to check how much battery you have left... beware! i also don't yet have an estimate on battery life, but i'm confident at low loads it will last quite a while-- but take care if unsaved work is happening on battery.